You can send the files mentioned in this section to Transportant in one of three ways:

 - By uploading the files through the HTTP endpoint

 This is the quickest way to import files.
-This is usually used to test files before setting an
+One common use of this is to test files before setting up an

 You can request an account created at our SFTP server located at data.transportant.com,